-Sonia studied medicine and also did an MSc in Social Psychology at LSE before training as a psychiatrist at the Maudsley.
+Sonia Johnson studied medicine and also did an MSc in Social Psychology at LSE before training as a psychiatrist at the Maudsley.
 Her first academic post was as a Clinical Lecturer in Community Psychiatry at the Institute of Psychiatry.
-She then moved to UCL, where she has remained as Senior Lecturer, Reader and now Professor of Social and Community Psychiatry.
+She then moved to UCL, where she is now Professor of Social and Community Psychiatry.
 Her clinical work is as a consultant psychiatrist in the Early Intervention Service for psychosis in Islington, which she helped to set up - currently she specialises in seeing people with early bipolar.
-She is rather easily distracted by interesting new research topics, and has published on a wide range of areas including crisis and early intervention services, cannabis use in psychosis, women's mental health and employment.
-Newer interests are in loneliness and in digital mental health.
-She also is the proud Director of the MSc programme in the UCL Division of Psychiatry, a source of quite a few Elves and others who achieve amazing things.
-As of 2017 she is Director of the NIHR Mental Health Policy Research Unit for England.
+Her research interests have been wide ranging, recently including crisis and early intervention services, digital mental health, women’s mental health and loneliness and social isolation.
+She is Director of the NIHR Mental Health Policy Research Unit (@MentalHealthPRU) which provides evidence to inform policy and is currently working on a programme of rapid research related to the mental health care impact of COVID-19.
+She leads the UKRI Loneliness and Social Isolation in Mental Health Network (@UCL_Loneliness) with Alexandra Pitman.
+She is also is the proud Director of the MSc programme in the UCL Division of Psychiatry (@MentalHealthMSc), a source of quite a number of Elves and others who have been achieving amazing things.

 Today we announce the launch of the new NIHR Mental Health Policy Research Unit, led by Sonia Johnson from UCL & Paul McCrone from King’s, alongside researchers from City, University of London and Middlesex University.[read the full story...]